kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/web-video-player-intro.md

 Our Universal DRM module enables media companies, content rights owners and OTT providers to stream premium content without needing to worry about which browser, device or platform is being used.

-## Basic Look and Feel of the Kaltura Web Video Player
+## Basic Look and Feel of the Kaltura Web Video Player  {Debbie should I even leave this section in???}

 The following illustrates the basic look and feel of the Kaltura Web Video Player.